NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid

-Despite the small batch size, after initial tests we decided to not divide the volumes into smaller 3D patches and fed the complete dataset into the network to better represent the total field to the network architecture. \\ The end-to-end pipeline was trained for 50 epochs and optimized using Adam optimizer with learning rate 4e-4 and betas set to 0.9 and 0.999. \\ Our end-to-end deep learning pipeline to solve background field removal and dipole inversion was compared both quantitatively on metrics and visually to other methods which offer the solution of these two QSM steps together, specifically we compare NeXtQSM to both learning (such as SHARQnet \cite{BOLLMANN2019139} followed by DeepQSM \cite{DBLP:journals/neuroimage/BollmannRKBOPOL19}) and non-learning approaches (such as TGV-QSM \cite{tgvqsm} and STI-Suite (VSHARP + iLSQR)) using their default parameters. \\ We tested these methods on datasets from the QSM Challenge 2016 \cite{https://doi.org/10.1002/mrm.28185} and on in vivo 7T data of a 27 year old male participant.
-The 7T data were acquired using a multiple echo time gradient-recalled echo (GRE) 3D whole-brain data sets: repetition time (TR) = 25 ms, echo time (TE) = 4.4, 7.25, 10.2, 13.25, 16.4, 19.65, 23 ms, flip angle = 13\textdegree, field of view (FOV) = $210x181.5x120mm^3$, matrix = $280x242x160$ (0.75 mm isotropic voxels), parallel imaging (generalized autocalibrating partially parallel acquisitions (GRAPPA), acceleration factor = 2, 24 autocalibration lines), monopolar readout gradient, symmetric echo, 1116 Hz/pixel, first echo flow compensated, acquisition time (TA) = 7.9min.
-For combining the individual channels we utilized the COMPOSER method \cite{https://doi.org/10.1002/mrm.26093} with the first echo of a GRE scan (3D GRE with TR = 8 ms, three echoes TE = 1.02, 3.06, 6.12 ms, flip angle = 5\textdegree, FOV = $245x245x182mm^3$, matrix = $70x70x52$ (3.5-mm isotropic voxels), monopolar readout gradient, symmetric echo, 1211 Hz/pixel, TA = 24 s) and we used the first echo of this 7T dataset in the QSM processing.
-A brain mask was generated using the brain extraction tool BET from FSL \cite{JENKINSON2012782}.
+Despite the small batch size, after initial tests we decided to not divide the volumes into smaller 3D patches and fed the complete dataset into the network to better represent the total field to the network architecture. \\ The end-to-end pipeline was trained for 100 epochs and optimized using Adam optimizer with learning rate 4e-4 and betas set to 0.9 and 0.999.